Chinmaya08Sahoo/USER-CRUD/README.md

 # USER-CRUD
 This is simple crud operations for user and upload api's

+## Some Basic information Regarding the application
+### This node application has been developed using

+node version - 18.12.1
+npm package - 8.19.2

 ## Pllease follow the Below Steps

 ### step - 1